Frequently asked questions

 Is a prospectus required for admitting securities to trading on the PSM?

 Since the PSM is not a regulated market as defined by the various different directives under the European Commission’s Financial Services Action Plan, a prospectus is not required for the admission of securities to the PSM; however, as the PSM is a market for listed securities, ‘Listing Particulars’ are required.

-The UK Listing Authority (UKLA) (a division of the Financial Services Authority) is responsible for approving the listing particulars which are submitted by the issuer.
+The UK Listing Authority (UKLA) (a division of the Financial Conduct Authority) is responsible for approving the listing particulars which are submitted by the issuer.
 The Exchange oversees the admission to trading of securities to the PSM.

 Which rules apply to PSM issuers?